dmbarbour/wikilon/docs/AwelonLang.md

 Stowage allows secure hash resources to be constructed or discovered at runtime, and lazily linked.
 This enables programmers to work semi-transparently with data larger than working memory.
 Unlike effectful persistence or virtual memory, stowage is friendly in context of parallelism and distribution, structure sharing, memoized computation, and backtracking.
 Stowage works nicely with [persistent data structures](https://en.wikipedia.org/wiki/Persistent_data_structure), especially structures that batch writes such as [LSM trees](https://en.wikipedia.org/wiki/Log-structured_merge-tree).

 Stowage for binaries may automatically produce binary secure hash resources.

+*Aside:* What "large value" means is heuristic, but should be simple, predictable to maximize structure sharing.
+A simple option is that anything smaller than some fixed size should be inlined, while anything larger is referenced indirectly.

 ## Evaluation